Kyriosity/read-write/readme+/dev/.net/readme+/cs-hints.md

 <details>
 <summary><code>nameof</code>&nbsp;<b>is good, but</b> <code>CallerMemberName</code>&nbsp;<b>may be better</b></summary>
-The snippet above (benchmark `using`) must have decently clarified this.
-It's tempting to copy `nameof()` from another call and forget to alter.
+In the snippet above (benchmark `using`) one may remove [CallerMemberName], supply the `nameof()` of caller ... and reveal *copy-paste-forget_to_change*
 </details>

 <details>
 <summary><b>Name "magic" constants</b></summary>

-Making a "magic value" to constants or predefined values doesn't resolve the problem without a good name.
+Making a "magic value" to constants or predefined values doesn't clean the code unless good named.

 ```diff csharp
 -     legacySystem.ModuleD1.Abracadabra = true; // specifies that text input is treated case-sensitive